segabl/pd2-sh-complements/README.md

 - Combat Medic
   - Ace
+    - Changed revive health increase to be additive
-    - Revive health increase 30% → 60%
+    - Revive health increase 30% → 15%

-*Since this percentage is multiplied with the revive health percentage, the ace version of this skill was not doing much at high difficulties.*
+*Since this percentage was multiplied with the revive health percentage, the ace version of this skill was not doing much at high difficulties.*
-*While bumping the numbers will not increase revive health notably, it will slightly counterbalance the general revive health reduction.*
+*Changing it to add to the revive health percentage and in turn reducing the amount will make it much more useful on higher difficulties.*

 - Inspire
   - Ace